When we hear the phrase “dress code” we're most likely to associate it with workplace rules.

 Both of these are extremely strict dress codes.

-Unless you’re a high society heir or heiress throwing a bash at a New York hotel, it’s probably too strict for your wedding or birthday party.
+Unless you're a high society heir or heiress throwing a bash at a New York hotel, White Tie is probably too strict for your wedding or birthday party.

 Don't let the diminutive phrasing fool you – semi-formal attire is still the strictest dress code most of us will wear in our lives.

-If you, as the host or hostess, wish men to come attired in strollers, it may be worth your while to print out a phrase such as “Daytime Semi-formal (Strollers for Men)” in the “Attire” or “Dress Code” section of your invitation.
-It’s a bit clunky, but it prevents confusion.
+If you, as the host or hostess, wish men to come attired in strollers, it may be worth your while to state this explicitly.
+Add a phrase such as “Daytime Semi-Formal (Strollers For Men)” in the “Attire” or “Dress Code” section of your invitation.

 Business Dress Code